The Power of ISPS: Turning Psychology into Profit

 - Use a Low-Cost Anchor: Always include a basic package to make mid- and high-tier options feel more valuable.

-- Frame Upgrades Around Lifestyle Benefits: Sell the experience, not just the features, “a backyard oasis for family gatherings” resonates more than “includes lighting and irrigation.”
+- Frame Upgrades Around Lifestyle Benefits: Sell the experience—a “backyard oasis for family gatherings” resonates more than “includes lighting and irrigation.”

 - Guide, Don’t Push: Use open-ended questions to invite commitment without pressure.